 for Loop in

 fileobject to Read Specific Lines in Python

 for line in fileobject is also a quick solution for small files.

 lines =[10, 100] data = i = 0 with open("file.txt", "r+") as f: for line in f: if i in lines: data.append(line.strip) i = i + 1 print(data)

-linecache for reading many files, possible repeatedly or extracting many lines:
+linecache module could be used for reading many files, possible repeatedly or extracting many lines:

 import linecache data = linecache.getline('file.txt', 10).strip()

 strip() returns a string that strips white spaces from both ends.

 linecache module allows you to get any line from a python source file while using the cache to optimize internally, which is a common practice of reading many lines from a single file.
 The traceback module uses it to retrieve the source lines contained in the formatted traceback.

 enumerate During Reading Specific Lines From a Large File in Python